Mon-Yough Chapter 3, Society for Pennsylvania Archaeology (SPA)

 • Foster the exchange of information between the professional and the avocational archaeologist.

-If you choose to participate, we ask that you join our Chapter.
+se to participate, we ask that you join our Chapter.
 Dues are: Student $10, Inividual $20, Family (2 or more individuals) $30.

 Contact us: